 There’s not much there.
 “The king rises,” Ophelia says.
 (Contrast this with any number of times when Shakespeare conveys a sudden change in demeanor by how it registers to an observer.)
 Hamlet responds with sarcastic delight; Polonius sees the king rise, and calls for the play to be halted; the king calls for light (it’s dark, where he’s sitting), then roughly dismisses the company in attendance on him; all depart, leaving Hamlet alone with his friend.
 All of this is good enough for Hamlet, who’s giddy with excitement.
 And the king?
 Has he tottered, trembling at the uncanny replication of his deed?
 He is “marvelously distempered,” a courtier reports – disturbed, yes, but “with choler.”
 He’s angry.

 Of course he’s angry.
 He has plenty of reason to be.
-His nephew’s behavior in mounting this play – and in commenting loudly through the performance – would counted sheer insolence in any royal court of Shakespeare’s day, and quite possibly a seditious incitement.
-The play’s opening scene has the Player Queen swear to her husband that if she were to remarry after his death — as the actual queen now at Claudius’ side had recently done – would be tantamount to killing her husband twice over.
+His nephew’s behavior in mounting this play – and in commenting loudly through the performance – would be seen as outrageous insolence in any royal court of Shakespeare’s day, and quite possibly a seditious incitement, lèse majesté.
+The Mousetrap‘s opening scene has the Player Queen swear to her husband that if she were to remarry after his death — as the actual queen now at Claudius’ side had recently done – would be tantamount to killing her husband twice over.
 As if that weren’t blatant enough, Hamlet calls out to his mother, just then, “How like you the play, madam?”
-(It is to this that Gertrude responds, “The lady doth protest to much.”)
+(It is in answer to this that Gertrude utters that much-quoted line, “The lady doth protest to much.”)
 That’s already enough to put Claudius on edge – it’s then he demands to know of Hamlet if he knows of anything offensive in what’s yet to come.
 Hamlet answers mockingly, “they do but jest, poison in jest, no offense in the world.”
 The Player King now sleeps on stage, stretched on a bank of flowers representing a garden – unmistakably like the circumstance in which, as is publicly known, an actual Danish king had been found dead just a few months before.
 When the stage-villain enters, the current king’s irksome nephew calls out again, with another familial reference: “This is one Lucianus, nephew to the king.”
 Nephew.
 Only it doesn’t yet register to the king (there’s no reason it would) what sort of part the stage-nephew is given to play in this drama put on by his actual nephew.
 Then it suddenly, sickeningly, becomes all too clear.
 Is the king to put up with this?
 It’s for his wife’s sake that he’s kept Hamlet around; he knows they were formerly close, though Hamlet clearly resents his mother’s remarriage.
 Lucianus, onstage, does his murderous business.
 Hamlet, apparently thrilled, comments to all in attendance: “You shall see anon how the murderer gets the love of Gonzago’s wife.”
 (Gets the love: what sort of love is unstated.)
 Enough is enough.

 Hamlet’s behavior would surely suffice to give Claudius motive enough to cut short the performance, dismissing his court in a hurry – which is all that the text informs us he does.
 Does this mean that Hamlet has spoiled his whole purpose in staging the drama?
 Must we conclude that his confidence in the Ghost is ill-founded?
 Perhaps not.
 It depends on what those purposes were, and wherein that confidence lies.